smarthomeshop/ultimatesensor-mini/README.md

 Explore the UltimateSensor Mini, a compact and comprehensive sensor designed to enhance your living environment by providing real-time monitoring of various indoor conditions.
 Integrated seamlessly with Home Assistant and ESPHome, the UltimateSensor Mini empowers your smart home with precise data and voice-controlled actions, all without the need for cloud connectivity.

-For compatibility details, visit our website: [UltimateSensor Mini Compatibility](https://ultimatesensormini.nl/en)
+For more details, visit our website: [UltimateSensor Mini](https://ultimatesensor.nl/en/mini)

 **Important Information:** The UltimateSensor Mini supports Wi-Fi connectivity.
 It does not include an Ethernet connection, emphasizing its streamlined, wireless setup.
 Are you looking for a ultimatesensor with Ethernet and PoE connection then please check out our normal UltimateSensor, read more on our website [SmartHomeShop.io](https://smarthomeshop.io)